 Casey Jones, M.A., M.F.T.
-Family Clinician, earned her Masters in Clinical Psychology from Phillips Graduate Institute.
-She has also worked at the Early Childhood Parenting Center (ECPC) in Santa Monica, the California Family Counseling Center’s School-based program, a private practice in Encino, and has been at a nonpublic high school in Canoga Park since 2011. where she is currently the Lead Intern.
-Casey provides child, family, and adult psychotherapy for issues of adoption, foster care, trauma, loss, depression, ADHD, anger, anxiety, and attachment disorders.
+Family Clinician, earned her Masters in Clinical Psychology from Phillips Graduate Institute, specializing in child therapy.
+She has trained at the Early Childhood Parenting Center and the California Family Counseling Center’s School-based program.
+Casey provides child, family, and adult psychotherapy for adoption, foster care, parenting, trauma, depression, ADHD, anger, anxiety, and attachment issues.
 She creates a safe and supportive environment to nurture all families.
 Drawing from a lifetime of personal experience, Casey offers compassionate understanding and specialized support to all members of the adoption constellation.